kozlice/photon-php-ext/README.md

 ## Configuration

-All values in these example are the default values.
+All values in this example are the defaults.

 ```ini
 ; Overall extension switch.